xixi-cathy/regX/README.md

 The installation and environment setup normally takes about 2 hours.

-# Usage on your own data
+# Usage on custom data
-regX is a relatively flexible deep learning framework.
-The prediction tasks and model structures can be flexibly designed according to users' application scenario.
 ## Data preparation
 1. Download files in the data folder, and unzip them.
 2. Prepare the RNA, ATAC, and label files, and a list of target genes (better not exceeding 300, or the computational cost will be very high) that you wish to be included in the hidden layer.